http://www.myweddingworkbookpro.com/blog/index.cfm/2011/7/27/6-things-every-wedding-planner-should-know-about-todays-brides

 6 things every wedding planner should know about today's brides

 Brides are usually the ones who seek out and eventually hire wedding planners (grooms are usually along for the ride), and since we launched our sister site My Wedding Workbook a few years ago we have surveyed brides on a number of areas, including their thoughts about hiring a wedding planner.
-Here are the seven things you should know as a wedding planner about your target audience.
+Here are the seven things you should know as a wedding planner about your target audience.1.
+They are most worried about their budget, their dress and their appearance.

 According to our research, the top three things brides worry about is the cost of their wedding and staying on budget; their dress and attire for the wedding party; and their physical appearance (physical fitness, makeup, hair, etc.).
 As a wedding planner, you can reassure them that, by hiring you, you can keep their wedding under their specified budget and make sure they and their big day will be elegant and beautiful.